BlogThings To Do

 The Most Atmospheric Object in Any Moroccan Home

-Moroccan lanterns are made in a single quarter — Souk Haddadine, the blacksmiths’ street — where you can watch craftsmen pierce and hammer patterns into metal sheets by hand.
-Lit in a room, they project intricate geometric shadows across every surface.
-Nothing transports an interior more directly into the spirit of Marrakech.
+Moroccan lanterns are produced in a single quarter, Souk Haddadine, where craftsmen pierce and hammer patterns into metal sheets entirely by hand.
+Lit indoors, they project intricate geometric shadows across every surface.
+Nothing transports an interior more directly into the spirit of the Marrakech medina.

-Hand-chased brass lanterns at Souk Haddadine Marrakech medina
+Hand-chased brass lanterns at Souk Haddadine in Marrakech medina

 Souk Haddadine — every piece is unique, made on the premises, priced without the Jemaa el-Fnaa premium.